iwatake2222/backup_play_with_tflite/README.md

 		```

 ### For Windows
-You can create libtensorflow.so(it's actually dll) for Windows.
-You can use the following commands in Windows 10 with Visual Studio.
+You can create libtensorflow.so(it's actually dll) for Windows using the following commands in Windows 10 with Visual Studio.
 I used Visual Studio 2017 (You don't need to specify toolchain path.
 Bazel will automatically find it).

 - Modify setting for bazel (workaround)
 	- Reference: https://github.com/tensorflow/tensorflow/issues/28824#issuecomment-536669038
-	- Edit `WORKSPACE` file just under the top layer of tensorflow
+	- Edit `WORKSPACE` file just under the top directory of tensorflow repo
 	```
 	$ git diff
 	diff --git a/WORKSPACE b/WORKSPACE